Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 Understanding the EU AI Act fully requires familiarity with several adjacent concepts that shape how it applies in recruiting contexts.

-- GDPR (General Data Protection Regulation): The EU’s foundational data privacy framework.
+• GDPR (General Data Protection Regulation): The EU’s foundational data privacy framework.
 GDPR governs the lawful collection and processing of personal data, including candidate data.
 The AI Act governs the systems that make decisions using that data.
 Both apply simultaneously to AI-assisted recruiting.
-See the dedicated satellite on GDPR and candidate data compliance in talent acquisition for the data governance layer.
+See 12 critical HR data privacy mistakes your organization must prevent for the data governance layer.

 Common Misconceptions